-Vicsport is committed to providing a safe, fun and inclusive environment for all people, including those of diverse sexualities and genders.
+Vicsport is committed to providing a safe, fun and inclusive environment for all people, including those of diverse sexualities, genders and sex characteristics.
 Being inclusive not only reflects our core values but reflects the diversity of Victorian communities.

 Vicsport is passionate about helping people lead happy, healthy and active lives while celebrating diversity of sex, gender identity, gender expression, sexual orientation, intersex status, ability, skill, cultural background, ethnicity, location, religious or political beliefs and life stage.
 There is a place in sport for everyone, exactly as you are.

 WHY IS LGBTIQ+ INCLUSION IMPORTANT

 The LGBTIQ+ (Lesbian, Gay, Bisexual, Transgender/Transsexual, Intersex and Queer/Questioning) community make up an estimated 11% of Australia's population but research shows LGBTIQ+ people have some of the lowest rates of participation in sport, recreation and physical activity out of any community in society.
 Avoidance of participation is often linked to poor experiences in sport due to discrimination or harassment.
 Australian research shows that:

 - Over 80% of people have either witnessed or experienced homophobia in sport

 - 87% of gay males and 75% of lesbians are completely or partially in the closet while playing youth sports